garrettatx/garrettatx/README.md

 20+ years in search, front-end, and UX design.
 Previously 16+ years as Senior SEO Strategist & UX Designer at a leading medical association.
+Enjoying the SEO Community(https://theseocommunity.com/) and the helpful, kind people there.

 * * *